Edwardian Lace Lavender Sachets – Tutorial

 • scissors

-I made square lavender sachets, but you can also make them round etc. Make the lavender sachets as large or small as you like.
+I made square lavender sachets, but you can also make them round, oval, heart-shaped or in any shape you like.
+And make the lavender sachets as big or small as you like.

 Embroidery